v-aguiar/boardcamp/README.md

 #
 ## About

-This is an CRUD api which provides and handles all data and database operations of a board game app.
+A CRUD api which provides and handles all data operations for a board game rental app.

 Below are the implemented endpoints: